Angie Craig

 Angela Dawn Craig (born February 14, 1972) is an American politician, retired journalist, and former businesswoman.
-A member of the Democratic–Farmer–Labor Party (DFL), she has served as the U.S. representative from since 2019.
+A member of the Democratic–Farmer–Labor Party (DFL), she has served as the U.S. representative for since 2019.
 The district includes most of the southern suburbs of the Twin Cities and outlying rural areas to the southwest.

 Born and raised in Arkansas, Craig worked in journalism and corporate communications.
 She moved to Minnesota in 2005 for a job at St. Jude Medical.
 Craig first ran for Congress in 2016, narrowly losing to Jason Lewis, whom she defeated in their 2018 rematch.

 Craig is the first openly LGBT+ member of Congress from Minnesota, and the first lesbian mother to serve in Congress.
 On April 29, 2025, she announced her candidacy for the United States Senate in the 2026 election to succeed Tina Smith.
+She lost the Democratic primary by approximately 20 points to Lieutenant Governor Peggy Flanagan on August 11, 2026.

 Early life and career

 Craig was born in West Helena, Arkansas, in 1972.
 She graduated from Nettleton High School in Jonesboro, and earned a Bachelor of Arts in journalism from the University of Memphis.

 After college, Craig interned at The Commercial Appeal, and became a full-time reporter.
 She lived in London from 2002 through 2005, and worked at St. Jude Medical in human resources and communications from 2005 to 2017.